 - £160,000 for the partner of a man who for a short while worked in ship repairing

 - £90,000 for Malcolm Johnson who was exposed for about 2 weeks when laggers insulated his workplace with sprayed asbestos in the early 1960s

 - £50,000 recovered for lacerated fingers in work accident

 - £4350 recovered for misuse of defective ladder

-I produce the Law Society Gazette's annual Personal Injury Interest Tables and Butterworths' Personal Injury Damages Statistics (annual and online).
-My articles and comment pieces have appeared in various journals and magazines including New Law Journal, Solicitors Journal, Law Society Gazette, The Post and others.
+Andrew produces the Law Society Gazette's annual Personal Injury Interest Tables and Butterworths' Personal Injury Damages Statistics (annual and online).
+His articles and comment pieces have appeared in various journals and magazines including New Law Journal, Solicitors Journal, Law Society Gazette, The Post and others.

-I am a Fellow of the Association of Personal Injury Lawyers (APIL) where I have been the Coordinator (and previously the Secretary) of the Occupational Health SIG.
-I am also a member of the Professional Negligence Lawyers Association (PNLA).
+Andrew is a Fellow of the Association of Personal Injury Lawyers (APIL) where he has been the Coordinator (and previously the Secretary) of the Occupational Health SIG.